 - Thoughts of death or suicide, or suicide attempt

 If you have a combination of these symptoms of just a few of them most of the day, nearly every day, for at least two weeks, you should seek out help.
-Psychotherapy, cognitive behavioral therapy or interpersonal therapy, as well as psycho-education and support groups are valuable treatments.
+Psychotherapy (cognitive behavioral, interpersonal, group, and family therapies) provide great help, as well as psycho-education and support groups.
 And sometimes, pharmacotherapy (medications) is needed.

 However, you must simultaneously address your lifestyle in order to deal with your emotional issues.
 Even if you know it or not, your emotions, thoughts, actions, and your body are interconnected.
 You must take a holistic approach!